Introduction

 Snow cover – the main reason for the dynamic winter range

 a) 95% Minimum convex polygons (MCPs) of Rough-legged buzzards during winter.
 Arrows indicate the direction of the movement across months.
 OCT – October, NOV – November, DEC – December, JAN – January, FEB – February, MAR – March, APR – April. b) Snow cover conditions for the real situation (black) and two hypothetical situations – if birds spend the winter in the place where they arrived after the fall migration (green) and if birds fly directly to the southwest and stay there all winter (red).
-Dots represent mean values, error lines – standard errors.
+Dots represent mean values, error lines – standard deviations.

 Discussion

-To address this, continuous year-round GPS tracking of the species provides a means to track bird locations throughout the non-breeding season, facilitating the creation of accurate distribution maps, particularly for species that exhibit foxtrot migrations and dynamic ranges.
+To address this, continuous year-round GPS tracking of the species provides a means to track bird locations throughout the non-breeding season, facilitating the creation of accurate distribution maps, particularly for species that exhibit dynamic ranges.
 We advocate representing temporal heterogeneity (range dynamics) on maps as distinct zones, denoting periods when the species is abundant in a given area.
 To distinguish temporal from spatial heterogeneity, we recommend using lines to delineate the boundaries of these zones, rather than color shading, and incorporating numbers to denote the months of species abundance in a given zone (Figure 5a).
-We suggest ecologists include dynamic non-breeding ranges in descriptions and range maps for foxtrot migratory bird species.
+We suggest ecologists include dynamic non-breeding ranges in descriptions and range maps for foxtrot migratory and itinerant bird species.

 Population counts for a species are often limited to a portion of its range.
 Therefore, conclusions about conservation status drawn from such counts may be misleading.
-A decline in abundance within a particular portion of the non-breeding range may indicate changes in range dynamics rather than a general decline in the species.
+A decline in abundance within a particular portion of the non-breeding range may indicate changes in range dynamics rather than a general decline in the species (Figure 5b).
 For example, climate change may affect snow cover dynamics, reducing its intensity in northern regions.
 As a result, species whose range dynamics depend on snow cover may choose to remain in the northern areas and not migrate as far south as they traditionally have.
 Despite this shift in range dynamics, overall species abundance may remain unchanged.
-Similar patterns have affected Rough-legged Buzzards in some areas of the European non-breeding range.
+Similar patterns have affected Rough-legged buzzards in some areas of the European non-breeding range.

 Acknowledgements